#55 CARLOS SAINZ

 Sainz started 2018 by being out-qualified and out-raced by team-mate Hulkenberg, but while the German crashed out at the Azerbaijan Grand Prix, Sainz took the team’s equal-best finish of the season with fifth place.
 Sainz was a frequent points scorer in 2018, with the British Grand Prix, where he was taken out by Romain Grosjean, and the Mexican Grand Prix, where he was out with battery issues, being the only times he failed to finish.
 While Sainz was a little behind Hulkenberg on pure pace, and trailed him in the final points tally, he nevertheless compared well to one of the most respected midfielders.

 It seemed inevitable that Sainz would lose his place at Renault after just one season, despite it not being a reflection of his performances, and his fate was confirmed in August 2018, as the team announced the signing of Daniel Ricciardo for the following season.
-Sainz remains a member of the Renault family in 2019 as he heads to the Renault-powered McLaren team, where he’ll be partnered with British rookie Lando Norris.
-Will Sainz establish himself as McLaren’s new leading Spaniard?
+Sainz remains a member of the Renault family in 2019 as he headed to the Renault-powered McLaren team, where he was partnered with British rookie Lando Norris.

 CARLOS SAINZ’S F1 RECORD